 Yes.
 Just click on the button to see the preview of each file.
 It is also possible to open a file in the Finder.

-When you remove a file with Find Files app, it goes to the Trash.
+When you remove a file with Show Hidden Files app, it goes to the Trash.
 Go to Trash, select the file or folder and click “Put back” in the right-click menu.